Sequential change-point detection for mutually exciting point processes over networks: Proposed CUSUM Detection Framework

-with $\beta = 1$.
+We illustrate the effect of the truncation width $B$ using a numerical example.
+The model is described in Section~\ref{sec:numerical_comparison}, where the kernel functions are all exponential $\varphi_{ij}(t) = \beta e^{-\beta t},t\geq 0,~ \forall i,j\in[D]$ with $\beta = 1$.
 Figure~\ref{fig:effect_of_B} shows the comparison between CUSUM statistics with and without kernel truncation.
-Both statistics with truncated kernel have the same trend with the exact CUSUM.
-When $B = 1/\beta$, $63.2\%$ of the cumulative influence is preserved, and the statistic deviates from the exact CUSUM, which may result in a false alarm.
-When $B = 2/\beta$ preserving $86.5\%$ of the cumulative influence, there is little difference between the two statistics.
+Both CUSUM statistics with the truncated kernel have the same trend as the exact CUSUM statistic.
+When $B = 1/\beta$, $63.2\%$ of the cumulative influence (which corresponds to the integral of the truncated kernel since the complete influence kernel integrates to one) is preserved, and the truncated statistic deviates from the exact CUSUM, which may result in a false alarm.
+When $B = 2/\beta$, $86.5\%$ of the cumulative influence is preserved, and there appears to be little difference between the truncated and exact CUSUM statistics.